vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/cloud-foundation/9.0/scf-2025-4/README.md

 # Secure Controls Framework (SCF) 2025.4

 The **Secure Controls Framework (SCF)** is an open-source meta-framework that provides a comprehensive catalog of security and privacy controls.
 SCF maps its controls to over one hundred statutory, regulatory, and contractual frameworks, allowing organizations to address multiple compliance obligations through a single control set.
-Version 2025.4 is the current release.
+Version 2025.4 has been superseded by [version 2026.1](../../9.1/scf-2026-1/); this directory is retained for organizations still working from the 2025.4 mappings.

 ## Permanent Link